Italian gastronomy in Quebec: flavors, tradition, and passion

 The sacred ritual of Italian coffee

-★ House specialty Espresso like in Naples
+★ House Espresso like in Naples

 Extraction25 to 30 seconds